fuzzygroup/blog/_posts/2016-11-17-a-tricky-bit-of-rails-activerecord-optimization.md

 * never re-thought as business needs change
 * are too large to go back and change

 this is actually common.
-It is often what I think of as The Forrest Gump school of working with databases:
+It is often what I think of as The Forrest Gump school of working with indices:

 > Indices are like a box of chocolate; you never know what you're going to get.
 > [Source](https://en.wiktionary.org/wiki/life_is_like_a_box_of_chocolates)